Interstate 190 (New York)

-Officially, I-190 from I-90 north to New York State Route 384 (NY 384) is named the Niagara Thruway and is part of the New York State Thruway system.
-The remainder, from NY 384 to Lewiston, is known as the Niagara Expressway and is maintained by the New York State Department of Transportation (NYSDOT).
-I-190 is the only auxiliary Interstate Highway to reach the Canada–US border, and one of only two to connect to an international border, the other being I-110 in Texas.

 Parts of the highway were built along the former right-of-ways of the Lehigh Valley Railroad and the Erie Canal.
 The entire route was built as part of the New York State Thruway in the late 1950s and early 1960s and was completed in 1964.
 The cost of I-190's construction had been paid off by 1996, and, by law, the tolls along the freeway were supposed to be removed at that point; however, this did not occur until 2006.
-The Grand Island tollbooths remained in place for 12 more years but were taken down in 2018 and replaced with high-speed electronic toll gantries.

 Route description

 I-190 begins at an interchange with the New York State Thruway (I-90) in Cheektowaga in Erie County, just north of the West Seneca town line and east of the Buffalo city line.
 I-190 heads west into Buffalo, passing the former location of the City Line toll barrier ahead of an interchange with South Ogden Street (exit 1).
 Farther west, I-190 meets NY 354 (exit 2), NY 16 (exit 3), and several local streets before entering downtown Buffalo.
 Within the downtown area, I-190 passes between KeyBank Center and Sahlen Field near an interchange with NY 5 (exit 7) on the shores of Lake Erie.
 At NY 5, I-190 turns northward to follow the path of the Niagara River.
 Shortly after meeting NY 266 (exit 8) immediately northwest of downtown, I-190 interchanges with Porter Avenue (exit 9), a local roadway connecting I-190 to the Peace Bridge and, thus, the QEW in Canada.

 North of downtown Buffalo, I-190 follows the eastern edge of the Black Rock Channel (and passes the site of the former Black Rock toll barrier) before rejoining the banks of the Niagara near an exit with the Scajaquada Expressway (NY 198, exit 11).
 I-190 continues north through the northern extents of Buffalo, meeting multiple streets before separating from the Niagara and interchanging with NY 266 and NY 324 (exits 15 and 16) in quick succession.
 At exit 16, NY 324 joins I-190 northward through western Tonawanda.
 The two routes then meet I-290 and NY 266 a second time prior to crossing the Niagara River on the South Grand Island Bridge.
 NY 324 leaves the expressway shortly after arriving on Grand Island at exit 18.